aadarshp17/My-Projects/MicroCaml Lexer, Parser, and Interpreter/project4.md

 - A `SelectError` happens when trying to select a nonexistent label from a record
 - A `DivByZeroError` happens on attempted division by zero

-Note that we do not enforce what messages I use when raising `TypeError`, `DeclareError`, or `SelectError` exceptions.
-That's up to I.

 ### Evaluation

 Evaluation of subexpressions should be done from left to right to ensure that lines with multiple possible errors match up with our expected errors.

-Now we describe what My interpreter should do for each kind of `expr`:
+Now I describe what my interpreter should do for each kind of `expr`:

 ```ocaml
 type expr =